djmadeira/clipjs/README.md

+**Please don't use this.
+I haven't updated it in a long time, and I doubt if I ever will.
+This is a good idea, poorly implemented.
+You should consider doing this yourself, but much better than I did here.**

 Clip.js - Because somebody had to fix it.
 -----------------------------------------
 You're reading a lengthy article on a mobile device.
 The text size is too small, or there's a video, or whatever, and you want to change from portrait to landscape or vice versa.
 The content reflows, and you lose your place.